HSLdevcom/jore4-deploy/README.md

 - Azure CLI (at least version 2.19.1)
 - Docker (with docker-compose)
 - Kubectl and Helm (for deployments to Kubernetes)
+- Fluxcd, Kustomize (for setting up automatic deployments to Kubernetes)

 # How to Run